© Trails End Iris, All Rights Reserved. Last Updated: Jan 2010

 Standard Dwarf Bearded (SDB)

-early June.
+May and occasionally into very early June.
 The stems are branched or unbranched, usually with 2 or more terminal buds and blooms

 that are 5 to 10 cm (2 to 4 inches) wide.
 The leaves are erect and no taller than the bloom stalk.
 The